 In another type of symbiotic relationship, some epiphytic orchid species rely on other organisms growing on the tree (such as fungi) for nutritional benefits.
 Other sources of nutrition include waste products from insects, birds and the decomposing organic material from other plants.

 Negative Effects of Epiphytes

-Although the epiphyte doesn't harm the host by taking away its nutrition, there are ways that the host tree can be affected.
-The Brooklyn Botanic Gardens describe how the sheer weight of a mass of epiphytic growth can cause damaging branch breakage.
-Some host trees with rough bark may shed pieces of their bark periodically, preventing the overgrowth of orchids and other epiphytic plants.
-Others produce chemicals that can inhibit or discourage epiphyte growth.
+Although the epiphyte doesn't harm the host tree by taking away its nutrition, there are ways that the host tree can be affected.
+The sheer mass of excessive epiphytic growth can cause branch breakage.
+Some host trees with rough bark may shed pieces of their bark periodically, in order to prevent the overgrowth of orchids and other epiphytic plants.
+Other types of trees produce chemicals that can inhibit or discourage epiphyte growth.

 Epiphytes increase the amount of moisture in the air, helping to keep the tropical rainforests humid.
 This is important in that it helps the rainforest trees absorb nitrogen from the air.
-As described by the University of Missouri Extension, the uptake and utilization of nitrogen through the nitrogen cycle is essential to plant growth, function and reproduction.
+The uptake and utilization of nitrogen through the nitrogen cycle is essential to plant growth, function and reproduction.

 Like all species, epiphytic orchids play an important role in the ecosystems they are part of.
 Many have unique relationships with pollinators, and, like all plants, orchids absorb carbon dioxide from the air and release oxygen which then benefits humans and other animals.